illwieckz/xqemurun/README.md

 If you run `xqemurun` without option and something required is missing, it will ask you for required files and write a config file for you.

-Once configured (see [config.ini](sample/config.ini) for all options available), you can run any iso you like this way:
+Once configured (see [config.ini](sample/config.ini) for all options available), you can run any iso you want this way:

 ```sh
 xqemurun media.iso